the stained glass guide {to diving in}

 2. The Stained Glass Guide: Additional Resources

-See our entire series here.
+See our entire series here, in one complete place.
 But here are more resources.

 I would also recommend joining some Facebook groups because those have been the places where I’ve discovered some of the best additions to my own practice, as well as great problem-solving techniques amongst fellow artisans.
 Here are a few resources that I love: